chililisoup/WorldManager/README.md

 ### Spawn
 `/wm setspawn` sets the world spawn of the current world to your position.

-`/wm spawn <id>` teleports you to the specified world spawn.
+`/wm spawn <id> [<targets>]` teleports to the specified world spawn.
 If the spawn point is not set, it uses the vanilla spawn point logic.

 The file / folder needs to contain a valid `level.dat` file.